fgfl/commons-api/README.md

 # if you see Rescue exceptions in the console it means it's working as it should
 ```

+# Heroku Hosting

+The API server is hosted on Heroku at https://commons-app-api.herokuapp.com/

+It uses the following add-ons:
+0

 ### rspec Testing Setup

 To setup rspec testing environment, run